Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation and Weighted Intermediate Feature Divergence: Experiments

-\textit{5) Parameters:} In this paper, two smaller disturbance budgets are selected for experiments, which are 0.01 and 0.03 respectively.
-Some parameters of the SS-FGSM method follow the settings of the original paper: the spatial superpixel size is set to four spatial pixels, and the spectral clustering size is set to 20.
-The ground sample distances (GSDs) of the HoustonU 2018 dataset is 4 m, and that of the PaviaU dataset is 5.2 m.
-The number of external iterations $T=20$, $\mu=1$.
-Considering that the improvement in accuracy is not evident relative to the computational complexity, the parameter $t$ is set to 1.
-To ensure fairness with other methods, the main parameters of our method are established as follows: the spatial division parameter is set to 3, consistent with SIA, and the spectral division parameter is also set to 3.
-The iteration count is set to 20, the number of transformed example copies is 10 and the feature loss weight coefficient $n$ is set to 0.1.
-For the white-box model, one layer is selected for feature extraction from shallow to deep layers (1/2/3/4, as shown in Table \ref{Table Model layer}).
+\textit{5) Parameters:} In our work, two smaller disturbance budgets are selected for experiments, which are 0.01 and 0.03 respectively.
+Some parameters of the SS \cite{19} method follow the settings of the original paper: the spatial superpixel size is set to four spatial pixels, and the spectral clustering size is set to 20.
+The number of external iterations $T$=20, $\mu$=1, the parameter $t$ is set to 1.
+To ensure fairness with other methods, the main parameters of our method are established as follows: the spatial division parameter is set to 3, consistent with SIA \cite{20}, and the spectral division parameter is also set to 3.
+The iteration steps is set to 20, the number of transformed example copies is 10 and the cross-entropy classification loss weight coefficient $\eta$ is set to 0.03.
+For the substitute model, one layer is selected for feature maps extraction from shallow to deep layers (1/2/3/4, as shown in Table \ref{Table Model layer}).
 In our experiments, both models selected layer 3.
-The original feature enlargement factor is set to 1.2, the momentum factor for MI is set to 1, the step size is 2/255, and the batch size is 100.
+The original feature enlargement factor $\lambda$ is set to 1.2, the momentum factor for MI is set to 1, the step size is 2/255, and the batch size is 100.
 The experiments are carried out with 13th Gen Intel Core i5-13600KF CPUs with 32 GB of RAM, and one NVIDIA GeForce RTX 4090 GPU.